-My Feldenkrais practice has grown out of years of working in family support, the arts, & in schools.
-An eclectic background & knowledge means an inclusive ethos is part of the fabric of my practice.
+Lou’s Feldenkrais practice has grown from many years of working with families, in SEN schools and in the arts with a focus towards inclusion & access.
+With her extensive background & knowledge means an inclusive ethos is part of the fabric of her practice.

-With my everyday being rich with the nuances of life I know that creating a welcoming, fun environment without limiting expectations can bring out the delightfully unexpected!
+With Lou’s everyday being rich with the nuances she know that creating a welcoming, fun environment without limiting expectations can bring out the delightfully unexpected!

 Children | Teenagers | Families

-My Feldenkrais practice has developed from over 17 years of working with children, teenagers and their families in a variety of settings: a residential home (2002-2004), out-of-school children’s charities (volunteering 1996-2002, employee 2002-2011, co-founder of a children’s charity 2011).
-I worked in mainstream & special educational settings, & pupil referral behaviour units (2011-2017).
-I work alongside families who required extra input due to challenging circumstances (2004-2017).
-In the past I’ve supported families with children with special needs settle into new routines when the new baby arrives in the family.
+Lou has many years experience of working with children, teenagers and their families in a variety of settings.
+Working alongside families who required extra support due to challenging circumstances led into supporting families settle into new routines when a new baby arrived in the family.

-I have experience and training in the different approaches which can be used to support people with Autistic Spectrum Conditions (ASC) & Profound and Multiple Learning Disabilities (PMLD) – deep pressure therapy, sensory integration, TacPac, intensive interaction, TEACCH, behaviour management and communication strategies, and anxiety reduction approaches.
+She has experience and training in the different approaches which can be used to support people with Autistic Spectrum Conditions (ASC) & Profound and Multiple Learning Disabilities (PMLD) – deep pressure therapy, sensory integration, communication strategies, and anxiety reduction approaches.

 With a sense of movement & curiosity children use their sensory intelligence all the time.
 A Feldenkrais approach to movement taps into this sensation based wisdom, & respects the incredible abilities of the brain, nervous systems, tactile feedback, the proprioceptive, vestibular & kinaesthetic systems.